Ahkonsu/wpproatoz-turn-off-wpmail/Readme.md

 Update for a new name, improved branding, and a convenient "Settings" link in the plugin listing.

 ### 1.8-beta
-Major update adding IP restriction features—test thoroughly in a staging environment.
+Major update adding IP restriction featuresâ€”test thoroughly in a staging environment.

 ### 1.5
-Adds customizable notice text—update to personalize your admin experience!
+Adds customizable notice textâ€”update to personalize your admin experience!

 ## License